bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-07-19-newsletter.md

   anonymity networks] to peers on Tor and I2P.
 This helps prevent someone from associating a node's regular network address to one of its addresses on an anonymity network.
-CJDNS is treated differently from Tor and I2P at the moment, although that may change in the future.
+CJDNS is treated differently from Tor and I2P at the moment, although that may change in the future. {% assign timestamp="54:57" %}

-- [Core Lightning #6347][] adds the ability for a plugin to subscribe to every event notification using the wildcard `*`.
+- [Core Lightning #6347][] adds the ability for a plugin to subscribe to every event notification using the wildcard `*`. {% assign timestamp="58:07" %}

 - [Core Lightning #6035][] adds the ability to request a [bech32m][topic bech32] address for receiving deposits to [P2TR][topic taproot] output scripts.
-Transaction change will also now be sent to a P2TR output by default.
+Transaction change will also now be sent to a P2TR output by default. {% assign timestamp="1:00:47" %}

 - [LND #7768][] implements BOLTs [#1032][bolts #1032] and [#1063][bolts
   #1063] (see [Newsletter #225][news225 bolts1032]), allowing the